ekuecks/Optimal_Fantasy_Smash/README.md

   ```
   See the sample file for Genesis 3

-3. run `python optimal.py` to see the optimal lineup for that tournament
+3. run `python3 optimal.py` to see the optimal lineup for that tournament

-  Alternatively, put your results in any file and run `python optimal.py filename` e.g. `python optimal.py sm4sh_example.txt`
+  Alternatively, put your results in any file and run `python3 optimal.py --filename <filename>` e.g. `python3 optimal.py --filename data/sm4sh_example.txt`